hamidrezarj/twitter_clone/README.md

 * users can Like each other's tweets.
 * users can Retweet each other's tweets.

-YOU NEED Postgresql and have to change the password of it on setting.py yourself!
+#### Note: YOU NEED Postgresql and have to change the password of it on setting.py yourself!

 CREATE A VIRTUAL ENVIRONMENT THEN CLONE THIS INTO FOLDER OF env!